csufeardir/reddit_scroller/README.md

 ## Credits

 - To Twitter, and flaticon.com for the icon used.
-- Scrolller.com and its developer Simoen Owesen-Lein for the advices regarding development.
 - Lity is used for lightboxes, from https://sorgalla.com/lity/
 - Google's MaterialUI is used for the UI development.